 Mrs. Goodwill is a venture capitalist.
-She decided to invest USD 10 millions in the most innovative new project the market.
-Mrs. Goodwill is looking for a US company interested in investing in Canada and also operating Spain.
+She decided to invest USD 10 millions in the most innovative new project on the market.
+Mrs. Goodwill is looking for a US company interested in investing in Canada and also operating in Spain.
 She would like to take advantage of USMCA and CETA provisions.
-Mrs. Goodwill would like the company to directly invest in Canada.
-She wishes the US company to provide cross-border services in Spusing its Canadian investment.
-Mrs. Goodwill wants the winning project to show an important use of own IP She thinks that the future is in intellectual property.
-Mrs. Goodwill considers that contracting with the state i good business.
+Mrs. Goodwill would like the US company to directly invest in Canada.
+She wishes the US company to provide cross-border services in Spain using its Canadian investment.
+Mrs. Goodwill wants the winning project to show an important use of own IPRs.
+She thinks that the future is in intellectual property.
+Mrs. Goodwill considers that contracting with the state is a good business.
 She wishes the winning project to participate in public procurement in Spain.
-Finally, M Goodwill thinks that corporate social responsibility is a fundamental issue.
-The winning project must be greated labor friendly.
-BE PASSIONATE, DREAM BIG, HAVE FUN THIS IS TO BE CREATIVE.
-WHEN YOU ARE CREATIVE.
+Finally, Mrs. Goodwill thinks that corporate social responsibility is a fundamental issue.
+The winning project must be green and labor friendly.
+BE PASSIONATE,

-YOUR RESULT IS INNOVATIVE.
+DREAM BIG.
+HAVE FUN THIS IS TO BE CREATIVE.
+WHEN YOU ARE CREATIVE YOUR RESULT IS INNOVATIVE.